Cathal Ó Sándair

 Charles Saunders (1922–1996), gaelicised as Cathal Ó Sándair, was one of the most prolific Irish language authors of the 20th century.
 An Gúm published 120 of Ó Sándair's books between 1943 and 1984.
-The annual award for the best book for children and young readers in the Irish language is named Gradam Réics Carló after Ó Sándair's character of the same name.
+The annual award for the best book for children and young readers in the Irish language is titled Gradam Réics Carló after Ó Sándair's character of the same name.

 Biography

 Cathal Ó Sándair was born Charles Saunders in Weston-super-Mare, England on 15 July 1922.
 His father, Simon Saunders, was a professional boxer from Dorset, England.
 He fought under the name Darkey Saunders and once fought Jimmy Wilde.
 His mother was from Camden Street in Dublin.
 His parents met in Bristol when his mother worked in a munitions factory and his father worked as a tram driver.
 His family moved to Ireland when he two months old. Ó Sándair attended Synge Street CBS in Dublin and Coláiste Chiaráin in Bray.

 Ó Sándair joined the Irish Air Corps before moving to Louth, and joining the civil service as a customs officer.
 He married in 1949 and had four children with his wife.
 In 1954, Ó Sándair left his job in the civil service to focus on writing full time.
 However, by 1957, due to falling sales numbers, he struggled to support his family financially and considered emigrating to Canada.
 He returned to work for the civil service in 1963 and remained there until he retired in 1987.